 Override Definition Government Bid Protest Deadline for CICA Stay

-If you are looking to get automatic CICA stay in a GAO protest, you should always remember the 10-day requirement and the 5-day requirement as the magic numbers for either filing a protest or getting some override safeguard that the CICA Automatic Stay will be put in place.
+If you are looking to get an automatic CICA stay in a GAO protest, you should always remember the 10-day requirement and the 5-day requirement as the magic numbers for either filing a protest or getting some override safeguard that the CICA Automatic Stay will be put in place.
 There is much litigation about the override definition in government bid protests.

 If you are awaiting a required debriefing, then to preserve any rights under the CIA Stay rules, you should file a bid protest within 5 days after your FAR debriefing (Make sure that you don’t get caught in a landmine where follow up questions tend to make you think that the debriefing is not over – always ask the CO).